 Where the design community meets.

-Charleston, SC Creative Director at Fuzzco Joined over 3 years ago
+Charleston, SC Creative Director at Fuzzco Joined about 4 years ago

 We have several meetings with a client before we start.
 We ask a ton of questions and make sure that everyone understands the project goals.
 We always have a kickoff where everyone on the project joins.
 We have a project lead and a project manager who make sure that the project goals are top of mind as the work happens.
 We also use Slack like crazy.

 I will say that it was really hard during the first years - and by that I mean it's still really hard.
 I don't think I could have done it alone at all.
 Josh and I have an incredible relationship and we really depend on each other to make it happen.